Royal College of Music war memorial

 The Royal College of Music War Memorial is situated in the entrance hall of the Royal College of Music building, Prince Consort Road in South Kensington London.
 The original central panel lists 38 RCM students and staff who lost their lives in World War I. 18 of them were organists.
 The memorial was unveiled on 10 November 1922 by Lord Justice Younger.
+A further 21 who died in the Second World War were added after 1945 in two small panels either side of the original central panel.

 Obituaries of many of those listed on the memorial were printed in wartime editions of the RCM Magazine.